Investor brief · August 2026

 Product

-Stack: Next.js 15, React 19, TypeScript, Supabase Postgres with row-level security, Resend for transactional and broadcast email, Vercel for hosting.
+Stack: Next.js 15, React 19, TypeScript, Supabase Postgres with row-level security, Resend for transactional email, Vercel for hosting.
 Multi-tenant by design — every query is scoped by community_id and enforced by RLS policies and tenant-integrity triggers.

 Traction